holmanb/c-ffi/README.md

 ## Organization
 There is a directory for each language.
 For ease of building the code, a makefile is provided in each one.
-Run `make` in the directory to build the bindary.
+Run `make` in the directory to build the binary.